Skip to main content

 Rural hospital executive

-As a result, providers often relied on incomplete or anecdotal information when making high-stakes decisions about services, staffing, and financial sustainability.
+Providers often relied on incomplete or anecdotal information when making high-stakes decisions about services, staffing, and financial sustainability.
+CMMI needed to understand where those data breakdowns occurred — and find a path toward making information more accessible and actionable for rural providers.

 The solution